-- The statutory guidance Children's Act 1989 (updated 2004) is issued as guidance under section 7 of the Local Authority Social Services Act 1970. - The statutory guidance Working Together to Safeguard Children 2023 covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children. - The statutory guidance Keeping Children Safe in Education September 2023 is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
+- The statutory guidance Children's Act 1989 (updated 2004) is issued as guidance under section 7 of the Local Authority Social Services Act 1970. - The statutory guidance Working Together to Safeguard Children 2023 covers the legislative requirements and expectations on individual services (including schools and colleges) to safeguard and promote the welfare of children. - The statutory guidance Keeping Children Safe in Education September 2024 is issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Non-Maintained Special Schools (England) Regulations 2015.
 Schools and colleges must have regard to this guidance when carrying out their duties to safeguard and promote the welfare of children.
-Children includes anyone under the age of 18. - The Information Sharing Guidance for Safeguarding Practitioners July 2018 is non statutory advice which helps practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes well-being. - The statutory guidance Children Missing in Education September 2016 is issued under Section 436A of the Education Act 1996 to make arrangements to identify, as afar as possible to do so, children missing education.
-Reference Beachborough's 'Missing Child' policy. - Prevent Duty Guidance: for England and Wales March 2015 (Updated 1st April 2021) (Prevent) guidance which helps practitioners assess the risk of children being drawn into terrorism, including being drawn into support for extremist ideas. - What to do if you are worried a child is being abused 2015 Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action and staff can find a copy on the school intranet site. - The Teacher Standards 2012 (updated Dec 2021) state that teachers, including headteachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The National Minimum Standards for Boarding Schools September 2022 is in place to safeguard and promote the welfare of all children, for whom accommodation is provided by boarding schools. - All staff must read Part One and Part Five of the Keeping Children Safe in Education September 2023 guidance and Annex B. Each time this policy is updated Part 1, Part 5 and Annex B willbe circulated to all staff. - All staff are also required to read and adhere to the Staff Code of Conduct.
+Children includes anyone under the age of 18. - The Information Sharing Guidance for Safeguarding Practitioners May 2024 is non statutory advice which helps practitioners in the decisions they take to share information, which reduces the risk of harm to children and young people and promotes well-being. - The statutory guidance Children Missing in Education September 2016 is issued under Section 436A of the Education Act 1996 to make arrangements to identify, as afar as possible to do so, children missing education.
+Reference Beachborough's 'Missing Child' policy. - Prevent Duty Guidance: Guidance for specified authorities in England and Wales December 2023.
+The guidance is supplemented by non-statutory advice and a briefing note: The Prevent duty: Departmental advice for schools and childminders (June 2015) which helps practitioners assess the risk of children being drawn into terrorism, including being drawn into support for extremist ideas. - What to do if you are worried a child is being abused 2015 Advice for practitioners is non statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action and staff can find a copy on the school intranet site. - The Teacher Standards 2012 (updated Dec 2021) state that teachers, including headteachers should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - The National Minimum Standards for Boarding Schools September 2022 is in place to safeguard and promote the welfare of all children, for whom accommodation is provided by boarding schools. - All staff must read Part One and Part Five of the Keeping Children Safe in Education September 2024 guidance and Annex B. Each time this policy is updated Part 1, Part 5 and Annex B willbe circulated to all staff. - All staff are also required to read and adhere to the Staff Code of Conduct.